nycbeardo/myeleventyblog/posts/2021/experiments-with-p5js.md

 !["code snippet"](https://images2.imgbox.com/aa/06/RU2CSMir_o.png)

 As you can see, you'll see the word random appears three times.
-The first two times the random function is declared to control the individual cells on the x and y cooridnates, and the third time determines the colors defined in the array I set for the squares.
+The first two times the random function is declared to control the individual cells on the x and y coordinates, and the third time determines the colors defined in the array I set for the squares.
 In p5, when the random function is called, it returns a random value every time.
 This is what we want if we're trying to create visual pieces without any predetermined values defined in your code.

 For more of a look at the rest of the code you can check out my repo [**here**](https://github.com/nycbeardo/p5colours) and take a shot at creating your own version if you choose.